 Many contractors struggle with the fundamental question: “What information in our possession actually qualifies as CUI?”

-Solution: Implement a structured CUI identification process:
+Solution: Implement a structured identification process:

 Review contract language carefully: Look for references to CUI, NIST SP 800-171, controlled technical information, or similar terms in your contracts and RFPs